alew3/huia_experience/01_capture/README.md

 # Huia Experience - 01 Capturing Data

-I created a simple Javascript app to capture images from the webcam.
-Instead of capturing the raw video feed, we are processing it with [TensorflowJS Posenet model](https://github.com/tensorflow/tfjs-models/tree/master/posenet) to do feature extraction and use this data to get the skeleton keypoints.
-We will be plotting the skeleton image (on the right) and save that image as well as the keypoints to train our model for pose recognition.
+I created a Javascript app to capture images from the webcam.
+Instead of capturing the raw video feed, we are processing it with [TensorflowJS Posenet model](https://github.com/tensorflow/tfjs-models/tree/master/posenet) to do feature extraction in order to get the skeleton keypoints.
+We will be plotting these onto an image (on the right) and save it together with the keypoints in a json file.
+This data is going to be used to train our model for pose recognition.

 # Learn more about this project